 One of them, P.J.
 O'Rourke, is credited with conceiving the Dacron Republican-Democrat as a kind of sequel to its High School Yearbook parody (which, itself, gave rise to National Lampoon's blockbuster movie Animal House).
 O'Rourke's wingman in the newspaper project was future Hollywood auteur John Hughes, the man who gave us National Lampoon's Vacation, Sixteen Candles, The Breakfast Club and Ferris Buehler's Day Off.

 |All for the newsstand price of $4.95|

 Starting from page one and threaded through the paper were repeated references to a fiendish local predator known as "The Powder Room Prowler," with hints the perpetrator may be the paper's publisher and moral crusader, Rutgers Gullet.

-On page one, the headline "Two Dacron Women Feared Missing in Volcanic Disaster."
+A page on headline blared, "Two Dacron Women Feared Missing in Volcanic Disaster."
 The subhead: "Japan Destroyed."

 Below the fold on the front of section C -- the Living Life section -- a story with the vexing headline, "Is Your Child a Dip?"
 On and on it went, through the sports second, the weekly magazines and the Swillmart discount store circular.
 Check the Scoreboard section, pictured here, for the reference to allowing ads to be place on baseball team uniforms and on the outfield grass.
 It was only funny because it wasn't true.
 Yet.

 |The deceptively realistic but entirely fake scoreboard page.|